grafana/k6-docs/docs/sources/next/using-k6-browser/migrating-to-k6-v0-52.md

 You might have already encountered async APIs when working with the browser module, such as [page.click](http://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/browser/page/click/), so the use of `async` and `await` keywords might be familiar to you.

-Below is a screenshot of a comparison between the [grant_permission.js example](https://github.com/grafana/xk6-browser/blob/main/examples/grant_permission.js) in `v0.51` and `v0.52` to help visualize the change to a simple script:
+Below is a screenshot of a comparison between a generic browser test in `v0.51` and `v0.52` to help visualize the change:

 ![v0.51 & v0.52 script comparison](/media/docs/k6-oss/browser-v0.52-migration-script-comparison-2.png)